oss-review-toolkit/ort/docs/config-file-ort-yml.md

 * [license finding curations](#curations): Overwrite scan results to correct identified licenses.
 * [resolutions](#resolutions) - Resolve any issues or policy rule violations.

-The sections below explain each in futher detail.
+The sections below explain each in further detail.
 Prefer to learn by example?
 See the [.ort.yml](../.ort.yml) for OSS Review Toolkit itself.

 ## Excludes